kennethbaillie/critcare-test/lothiancriticalcare/1a74f8f7b8b7e871b413c4697f68b4401fbacdf0/guidelines/End_of_life_care/Postmortem_links.md

 # Postmortem intranet links

-*All links below are on the intranet so they only work from NHS computers.*
+*All links below are on the intranet so they only work from internal NHS computers.*

 [General PM website](http://intranet.lothian.scot.nhs.uk/Directory/mortuary/Pages/AdultHospitalPostMortem.aspx)